jbatbayar/recipe_ratings_project/README.md

   frameborder="0"
 ></iframe>

 As a result, I had a p-value of **1.0**.
 This was much higher than my significance level 0.01, so I **failed to reject** my null hypothesis.
-I don't have sufficient evidence to conclude that users are favorable towards recipes with lower calories compared to recipes with higher calories.
+I failed to reject that the two groups are from the same distribution, and I don't have sufficient evidence to conclude that users are favorable towards recipes with lower calories compared to recipes with higher calories.

 ---